genhub-bio/genhub-bio.github.io/_posts/2025-10-15-a-first-look-at-gen.markdown

 Fasta imported.
 {% endhighlight %}

-Gen stores sequences (contigs) and their variants in the form of `graphs', which can be listed as follows to confirm U00096.3 got imported:
+Gen stores sequences (contigs) and their variants in the form of 'graphs', which can be listed as follows to confirm U00096.3 got imported:

 {% highlight shell %}